bio-phys/cnt-martini/README.md

 Generates a Martini model for an open carbon nanotube (CNT) for use with the Gromacs simulation package.
 It provides a structure file (.gro), a topology-include file (.itp) and a position-restraints file (.itp).

+Tools to analyze Martini CNT simulations can be found here: https://github.com/bio-phys/cnt-martini-analysis.

 # Requirements

 Python 2.7 with packages math and sys